WCRSyyc/WCRSyyc.github.io/ComputerNumbers.md

 Lets go adventuring again!
 Off to the planet Rudolphus!
 # Base 2 or Binary #
 The planet Rudolphus is a very strange place, the Rudolphuians don't have any fingers so they count with their nose.
 It was named after the famous Christmas reindeer and like Rudolph; they can make their nose glow.
 When they are counting, they leave their nose dark for a zero and light it up for a one.
 (Lets all take a brief break so we can all sing the Rudolphus national anthem: Rudolph the Red Nosed Reindeer).
-The Rudolphuians do not have any symbols for any digits other  than zero and one, so they count like this
+The Rudolphuians do not have any symbols for any digits other  than zero and one, so they count like this:

 | base | sequence |
 | --- | --- |